Quantitative Marketing Research and Statistical Data Analysis

 In this Course, students will learn how to be smart producers and consumers of information, when it comes to marketing research.
 They will also learn to be more effective marketing decision makers.
 Specifically, this course will enable students to:

-- prepare and understand a research report suitable to support strategic marketing decisions.
+(5) prepare and understand a research brief and a research report suitable to support strategic marketing decisions.

 K. MALHOTRA NARESH, Marketing Research: An Applied Orientation, Pearson Education. (selected chapters).